General Information About Chronic Myelogenous Leukemia

 - Chronic myelogenous leukemia is a disease in which the bone marrow makes too many white blood cells.

-- Possible signs of chronic myelogenous leukemia include tiredness, night sweats, and fever.
+- Signs and symptoms of chronic myelogenous leukemia include fever, night sweats, and tiredness.

 - Most people with CML have a gene mutation (change) called the Philadelphia chromosome.

 - Tests that examine the blood and bone marrow are used to detect (find) and diagnose chronic myelogenous leukemia.